UwUtisum/Simple-Firebase-Vuln/README.md

 # Simple-Firebase-Vuln
-a simple python script that exploits a vuln in Firebase servers
+a simple python script that lets you write to Firebase servers if they are configured wrong <br>
+do not abuse this script

 Requirements:
 Colorama,